Alwin H. Küchler

 Alwin H. Küchler (born 1965) is a German cinematographer.

-Career
+Early life and education

-Born 1965 in Düsseldorf, Alwin H. Küchler started his career as assistant to a fashion photographer.
+Born in Düsseldorf, Küchler started his career as assistant to a fashion photographer.

 When he supported his friend Jakob Claussen, who later became a film producer, during the production of a study film, Küchler became interested in cinematography.

 From 1990 to 1994 Küchler studied cinematography at the National Film and Television School.
 During his study he met Lynne Ramsay and realized a few short films with her.
 In 1999 he made his feature film debut with Ramseys Ratcatcher.

-Küchler was nominated for a European Film Award for Best Cinematographer for his works on Morvern Callar in 2002 and Code 46 in 2004.

-In 2015, Küchler worked with Danny Boyle on the film Steve Jobs.

 Personal life

-Küchler is married to director Ngozi Onwurah, and they have one daughter together.
+Küchler is married to director Ngozi Onwurah.
+They have one daughter.